pdlfs/deltafs-umbrella/README.cray.md

 ## SHUFFLE TEST [under construction]

+**shuffle test** is designed to touch only the rpc and inter-process communication functionality within the deltafs micro-service stack so all file-system related activities have been removed and converted to no-op.
+The main goal of running a shuffle test is to evaluate and quantify the overhead incurred by deltafs to move particles around.

 The following scripts are involved in our shuffle test.

-Note that you can find all our scripts in the install directory.
-Do not use the scripts in the build directory.
+**NOTE**: all scripts are in the install dir.
+Do not use the script templates in the build dir.
 ```
 # $INSTALL/deltafs
 #  -- bin